Republican presidential nominee, Donald Trump unveiled his economic plan Monday, a plan that was both praised and criticized almost immediately.

 On the other hand – say some - if Trump’s plan to cap business taxes at 15% were to go into effect, that would boost corporate profits and be a good thing for shareholders and the public alike.
 This is based on potential savings from the current 35% top statutory tax rate of 35% which could be invested in more jobs to grow the economy.

 Unfortunately, according to the U.S. Government Accountability Office (GAO), for tax years 2008-2012 profitable large corporations only paid an actual average effective tax rate of about 14% - 1% lower than Trump’s proposed cap.

 On the other hand, CBS Corp.
-(NYSE:CBSC), Mattel Inc. (NYSE:MTC), Prudential Financial Inc. (NYSE:PRUC) and Ryder System Inc. (NYSE:RD), which effectively paid no taxes between 2010 and 2015 are probably more than willing to leave well enough alone.
+(NYSE:CBSC), Mattel Inc. (NYSE:MTC), Prudential Financial Inc. (NYSE:PRUD) and Ryder System Inc. (NYSE:RC), which effectively paid no taxes between 2010 and 2015 are probably more than willing to leave well enough alone.